j2store/userguide/flexicontent.md

 ![](fc-fe-cv-w-options.png)
 ![](fc-fe-cv-wo-options.png)

 In backend, go to Flexicontent dashboard.
 Select fields -> J2store -> Edit.
 In the right side, you can see J2Store column.
 Below that you can see *Category view*.
-In that, you can set to show or hide the product options and images in the frontend, the type of images to be displayed, like, thumbnail, main or additional image.
+Here, you can set to show or hide the product options and images in the frontend.
+You can also set the type of images to be displayed, like, thumbnail, main or more images.

 >Note: You can set the display options for **Item View** also.
 ![](fc-step-5.png)